nathanielbd/bjc2020/script.md

 > Manim adds Ki \int_0^t e(\tau) d\tau to the feedback loop
 > [x] Integral.mp4
-> [ ] edit so that the P and I have rectangle blocks and have the lines go through them
+> [x] edit so that the P and I have rectangle blocks and have the lines go through them

 To compensate, we can make the cart roll faster proportional to the area under the error curve (the integral).

 > demo with Kp, Ki > 0, other = 0 with the sensor below it
+> file:///C:/Users/nathanielbd/code/inverted-pendulum/index.html?kp=0.2&ki=0.015&kd=0
 > [x] demo_int.mp4
 > [ ] edit in post

-But this doesn't give good results; the compounding factor of gravity causes the system to overshoot.
+But this doesn't give good results; momentum causes the system to overshoot.
 Talk about a wild ride.

 > Use Manim to draw tangent line
-> [ ] Tangent.mp4
+> [x] Tangent.mp4
-> [ ] edit (draw data points with Manim instead of screenshot)
+> [x] edit (draw data points with Manim instead of screenshot)

 During the oscillation, the rate of change of the error changes over time.
 To combat this oscillation, we need to make the cart roll faster proportional to the slope of the error curve (the derivative).